Thursday, November 21, 2024

 Display

 Min FHD 15” screen: Chances are you’ll be either ssh’ing into a more powerful machine or using the cloud at some point thus you want extra screen space to see longer pieces of commands at a time.
 The higher the resolution, the higher the gains in screen area.
+The difference a QHD display makes over a FHD display is HUGE especially for coding/data science.

 OSX

-Mac vs. Windows vs. Linux – the best OS for data science is either a Linux-based machine or an OSX apple computer.
-But that doesn’t mean you should limit your choices to MacBooks or windows laptops that are compatible with Linux.
-You can always run Linux as a virtual machine.
+Mac vs. Windows vs. Linux – the best OS for data science is either a Linux-based machine or macOS on an Apple computer.
+But that doesn’t mean you’re limited to MacBooks or Windows laptops compatible with Linux.
+You can always run Linux in a virtual machine.

 Top 6 Best Laptops for Data Science